 What is ‘Pollo alla Cacciatora’?

-Pollo alla cacciatora (or chicken cacciatore) is a classic Italian dish that means “hunter’s style chicken.”
-It’s a rustic, slow-cooked recipe where chicken is simmered in a sauce of tomatoes, onions, garlic, herbs, and often wine and olives or mushrooms.
+Pollo alla cacciatora (literally “hunter’s style chicken”) is a traditional Italian dish where chicken is gently braised in a tomato- and herb-rich sauce, often with olives or mushrooms.

 Tips